SunilduthBaichoo/deep_learning_challenge/README.md

     Output Layer:
     - units = 1 | activation = 'sigmoid'

-- Attempts to optimize considered:
+- Attempts for optimization considered:
     - Increasing units in each layers and number of hidden layers,
     - Increasing number of training epochs,
-    - Changing activation functions from 'ReLU' to 'LeakyReLU", using dropouts to prevent overfitting
+    - Changing activation functions from 'ReLU' to 'LeakyReLU",
+    - Using dropouts to prevent overfitting
     - Use of Batch Normalization for Faster Convergence
 - All the options did not improve the performance to above 75%.

 ### **Recomendation**
-- As our data is dataset is mostly numerical/tabular, XGBoost might outperform deep learning models. <br>
+- As our dataset is mostly numerical/tabular, XGBoost might outperform deep learning models. <br>

-- **Why XGBoost Instead of DNN?**
+- **Why XGBoost instead of DNN?**
     - Works exceptionally well for structured/tabular data.
     - Faster training and less hyperparameter tuning needed.
     - Feature importance analysis is easier compared to neural networks.